ixtlan62/EasyP/README.md

 ### 🔍 Extractor API (`/extractor/video`)

 This endpoint **cannot be opened directly** without parameters.
-It is used to extract the direct stream URL from supported services (like Vavoo, etc.).
+It is used to extract the direct stream URL from supported services (like Vavoo, DaddyliveHD, etc.).

 **Info and Help:**
 If you open `/extractor` or `/extractor/video` without parameters, you will receive a JSON response with instructions and a list of supported hosts.